Texarkana Moonlight Murders: April 14: Second double-murder

 At around 1:30 a.m. on Sunday, April 14, Paul Martin (16) picked up Betty Jo Booker (15) from a musical performance at the VFW Club at West Fourth and Oak Street in Texarkana.
 Martin's body was found at around 6:30 a.m. later that morning, lying on its left side by the northern edge of North Park Road.
 Blood was found on the other side of the road by a fence.
 He had been shot four times: through the nose, through the ribs from behind, in the right hand, and through the back of the neck.

 Booker's body was found by a search party at about 11:30 a.m., almost 2 mi from Martin's body.
 Her body was behind a tree and lying on its back, fully clothed.
 It was posed with the right hand in the pocket of the buttoned overcoat.
 Booker had been shot twice, once through the chest and once in the face.
-The weapon used was the same as in the first double-murder, a .32 automatic Colt pistol.
+The weapon used was the same as in the first double-murder, a .32 semi-automatic Colt pistol.

 Martin's car was found about 3 mi from Booker's body and 1.55 mi away from his body.
 It was parked outside Spring Lake Park with the keys still in the ignition.
 Authorities were not sure who was shot first.
 Presley and Texas Ranger Manuel T. Gonzaullas said that examinations of the bodies indicated that they both had put up a terrific struggle.
 Martin's friend, Tom Albritton, said that he did not believe an argument had happened between the victims and that Martin had not had any enemies.